pooja-thirstydevs/EventRight_updated/README.md

 # EventRight_updated
-new eventright ptojrct (solving all bugs)
+new eventright ptojrct (solved all bugs)